 Scientology Leader Assumes a Leadership Role in Taiwan Interfaith Association

-The Minister of Interior of Taiwan presents the Executive Director of the Church of Scientology of Kaohsiung with a certificate acknowledging him as a supervisors in the interfaith association.
+The Minister of Interior of Taiwan presents the Executive Director of the Church of Scientology of Kaohsiung with a certificate acknowledging him as a supervisor in the interfaith association.

 For nearly three decades Taiwan Association for the Advancement of Religion and Peace has served as an example of inclusion and interfaith cooperation.

-QIANJIN DISTRICT, KAOHSIUNG, UNITED STATES, January 15, 2023 /EINPresswire.com/ -- At a recent ceremony in Taipei, when Taiwan’s Minister of the Interior certified Fr.
+LOS ANGELES, CALIFORNIA, UNITED STATES, January 16, 2023 /EINPresswire.com/ -- At a recent ceremony in Taipei, when Taiwan’s Minister of the Interior certified Fr.
 Zhong Anzhu, Archbishop of the Taiwan Catholic Bishops’ Conference, as the chairman of the ninth session of the Taiwan Association for the Advancement of Religion and Peace, he also confirmed Oliver Hsueh, Executive Director of the Church of Scientology of Kaohsiung, as an association supervisor.

 The Church of Scientology joins representatives of Buddhism, Taoism, the Roman Catholic Church, Protestant denominations, Islam and other faiths who share the goal of working together to promote a better society.